 Emotions can run high for heirs and beneficiaries during the probate or trust administration process.
-You may experience personality clashes, miscommunications, or disagreements with other beneficiaries or the executor.
+Consequently, you may experience personality clashes, miscommunication, or disagreements with other beneficiaries or the executor.

 - Stalls on applying for probate or initiating trust administration